francescoo22/masters-thesis/chapters/3-Related-Work.typ

 === Detection

-Alias detection is a retrospective process that identifies potential or actual alias patterns in a program through static or dynamic techniques.
-This is beneficial for compilers, static analysis tools, and programmers as they can detect aliasing conflicts in programs, leads to more efficient code generation, helps find cases where aliasing can invalidate predicates, and assists programmers in resolving problematic conflicts.
-Alias detection requires complex interprocedural analysis due to its non-local nature, which can make comprehensive analyses too slow to be practical.
+Alias detection is a retrospective process that identifies potential or actual alias patterns in a program using static or dynamic techniques.
+This is beneficial for compilers, static analysis tools, and programmers, as it helps detect aliasing conflicts, enables more efficient code generation, identifies cases where aliasing may invalidate predicates, and assists in resolving problematic conflicts.
+However, alias detection requires complex interprocedural analysis due to its non-local nature, which can make comprehensive analyses too slow to be practical.
 For this reason, this approach is not adopted in this work.

 === Advertisement